shirizaan/RetroPie-RCMSaveDelete/README.md

 # RetroPie-RCMSaveDelete
 A script for deleting save files for a ROM from the runncommand-menu.

-To install, type the log into your RetroPie via ssh and type the following:
+To install, log into your RetroPie via ssh and type the following:

 wget -qO- "https://raw.githubusercontent.com/shirizaan/RetroPie-RCMSaveDelete/master/install.sh" | sudo bash